- IU Health Center

 You are not alone.
 The Sexual Assault Crisis Service is here to help any member of the Indiana University community who has experienced an assault.
-We work with men and women, gay and straight, students, faculty, and staff.
+We work with men and women, gay and straight, students, faculty, staff, and family members.

 How to Respond to a Sexual Assault

 If you or someone you know has been assaulted, call the Sexual Assault Crisis Service Line at (812) 855-8900 for immediate assistance.
 Our specially trained counselors are ready to respond 24 hours a day to:

 - Provide immediate and ongoing psychological support

 - Get immediate medical care, if needed

 - Assist you in contacting law enforcement, if you wish to do that

 If you are interested in more information or want to schedule an appointment with one of our counselors, call (812) 855-8900.

 What to Expect

 Sexual asssault is a traumatic event.
 Even if many years have passed since the assault, you may still need help dealing with its impact.
 There is no right or wrong way to respond.
 Some people feel depressed, angry, or anxious.
 Others are ready to put it behind them quickly.